solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_10_Connect_Query_Java_IntelliJ.md

 After installing IntelliJ, install the [Azure Toolkit for IntelliJ](https://plugins.jetbrains.com/plugin/8053-azure-toolkit-for-intellij/) plugin.
 Then, authenticate with Azure, as described in [this](https://docs.microsoft.com/azure/developer/java/toolkit-for-intellij/sign-in-instructions) document.

-Once everything is equipped, you will see an **Azure Explorer** tab on the left side of the screen.
+Once installed, an **Azure Explorer** tab will be visible on the left side of the screen.
 One of the available resource management options will be to manage Azure Database for MySQL Single Server instances; Flexible Server support is currently unavailable.

 ![This image demonstrates the Azure Toolkit for IntelliJ plugin, with the Azure Database for MySQL node expanded.](./media/azure-explorer-intellij.png "Azure Toolkit for IntelliJ plugin installation success")

 ### App setup

-Clone the [gs-accessing-data-mysql](https://github.com/spring-guides/gs-accessing-data-mysql) repository to your local machine.
-This is an example app from the Spring documentation.
+Clone the [gs-accessing-data-mysql](https://github.com/spring-guides/gs-accessing-data-mysql) String documentation example app repository to the local machine:

 ```cmd
 git clone https://github.com/spring-guides/gs-accessing-data-mysql.git
 ```

 Using IntelliJ, browse to the `complete` directory in the repository root.
-If you are prompted to choose between using the `Maven` configuration or the `Gradle` configuration, choose `Maven`.
+If prompted to choose between using the `Maven` configuration or the `Gradle` configuration, choose `Maven`.

 ![This image shows the complete project opened in IntelliJ in the Project tab.](./media/intellij-complete-spring-boot-project.png "Complete project")